Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Introduction

 Part of the challenge lies in grounding investigations of emotion dynamics in theories that account for their complexity.
-Conventional perspectives on the role of emotion in psychotherapy often fall prey to the fallacy of uniform efficacy \cite{bonanno2013regulatory}; that is, they typically frame painful emotions, like fear or anger, as indicators of dysfunction, while positive states, such as joy and happiness, are viewed as uniform markers of mental health.
-Although the simplicity of this supposition is appealing, in their immediate moment-to-moment manifestations, emotions are essentially functional such that variations in both positive and negative emotions can be adaptive or maladaptive depending on the context in which they occur \cite{coifman2016context,coifman2010distress,gruber2011can,gruber2011dark}.
+Conventional perspectives on the role of emotion in treatment often fall prey to the fallacy of uniform efficacy \cite{bonanno2013regulatory}; that is, they typically frame painful emotions, like fear or anger, as indicators of dysfunction, while positive states, such as joy and happiness, are viewed as uniform markers of mental health.
+Although the simplicity of this supposition is appealing, in their immediate moment-to-moment manifestations, emotions are essentially functional such that variations in both positive and negative emotions can be adaptive or maladaptive depending on the context in which they occur \cite{coifman2016context,coifman2010distress,gruber2011dark}.
 A growing body of research has shown this to be the case as well for the strategic regulation of emotion \cite{bonanno2004importance,troy2013person} (for review see \cite{bonanno2023resilience}).
 Integrative theoretical models developed in response to this research, such as the regulatory flexibility framework \cite{bonanno2013regulatory,bonanno2021resilience}, provide a dynamic vehicle for understanding how individuals adaptively manage emotional experiences in the face of stress.
 This approach shifts attention from the simple presence of putatively healthy or unhealthy emotions to their skillful modulation in response to momentary shifts in situational demands.
-Regulatory flexibility thus highlights how balanced and varied emotional experience and expression may support adjustment, resilience, and therapeutic responsiveness, in addition to informing analytic methods that can identify more complex relationships between emotions and adjustment.
+Regulatory flexibility thus highlights how balanced and varied emotional experience and expression may support adjustment, resilience, and therapeutic responsiveness.
+Critically, it motivates analytic methods that can capture dynamic relationships between emotions and adjustment.